MahmoudAdel-hub/KNN/README.md

 ## Note :
 When Using KNN
-First of All you should scaling your Features because when calculating distance the feature with higher range will dominate on calculate distance and it will leads to misleading <mark> results <\mark>
+First of All you should scaling your Features because when calculating distance the feature with higher range will dominate on calculate distance and it will leads to misleading <bold>results